 5. Remodel Existing Rooms

-Another option to add more space to your home, especially if you can’t build anything new on it, is to remodel existing rooms.
+Getting more space or making the most of the space you have are common types of home improvement.
+This is why another option to add more space to your home, especially if you can’t build anything new on it, is to remodel existing rooms.
 There is a lot of variation in what can be done as it depends on your home, the layout, which walls are load-bearing, etc.

 However, you may be able to remodel existing spaces to remove walls, rework layouts, open up rooms, or combine rooms to get more open space and livable square footage out of your existing interior.
+There are several things to consider before a garage conversion.
+If everything works out, you could even convert your garage into a livable space.

+There are many benefits of building a home addition or remodeling the interior of your home.
 You don’t have to keep organizing and reorganizing to try and get more space in your home.
 Instead, you can build a home addition or renovate unfinished rooms in order to get more livable, usable space in your home.
 Plus, these are all home upgrades that add value!
 If you want to add more space to your home, contact Zephyr Thomas at 717-399-4708 and start a free quote!